 Industrial PVC bonding systems for pipe installations

-Next to polyethylene and polypropylene, polyvinyl chloride, PVC, belongs to the world´s most widely produced synthetic plastics.
-One of the most common uses of PVC plastics is in industrial pipeline installations of which feeds range from potable water to aggressive chemicals.
+Next to polyethylene and polypropylene, polyvinyl chloride, PVC, belongs to the world’s most widely produced synthetic plastics.
+One of the most common uses of PVC plastics is in industrial pipeline installations, of which feeds range from potable water to aggressive chemicals.
 As the use of PVC pipe installations is broad, so are the solutions for industrial PVC bonding.
-In this article we will take a look at the different PVC materials and pipeline applications as well as suitable PVC adhesive solutions for the different uses.
+In this article, we will take a look at the different PVC materials and pipeline applications, as well as suitable PVC adhesive solutions for the different uses.

-Industrial PVC bonding and properties of the adhesive
+Industrial PVC bonding and properties of the adhesive for PVC

-In industrial applications PVC is most commonly used in pipeline installations such as disposal systems.
-The installation requires PVC bonding to create strong and watertight joints and seams as well as fill in gaps and cracks.
-The applications of PVC adhesive glue include high pressure and drainage pipes as well as potable and wastewater pipelines.
+In industrial applications, PVC is most commonly used in pipeline installations such as disposal systems.
+The installation requires PVC bonding to create strong and watertight joints and seams, as well as fill in gaps and cracks.
+The applications of PVC adhesive glue include high pressure and drainage pipes, as well as potable and wastewater pipelines.
 Pressure joints and press fits commonly require these adhesives.

 Depending on the application, the industrial adhesive systems should be:

 - Waterproof: it goes without saying that the adhesive bonding together two pieces of pipe containing liquids, should not let any of it through.

 - Chemical resistant: depending on the purpose of the installation, the PVC bonding should be resistant to the feed including all chemicals it may be exposed to.
 For example, the horticulture industry installations used for delivering fertilizers, must not let the fertilizer affect the pipes and bonds.

 - Resistant to high pressure and discharge: some industrial pipeline installations are used for delivering and discharging fluids in high-pressure conditions.
 Therefore, the PVC adhesives used in these, must not be affected by the process and vice versa.